Simre1/conio/README.md

 Haskell has great tools for dealing with concurrency.
 However, in praxis they are difficult to use.

 This library aims to make concurrency easy.
-It implements [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful), which means that threads do not outlive their parent scope.
+It implements [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful), not letting threads outlive their parent scope.
 Additionally, exceptions are propagated automatically.
 This means that you do not have to worry about:

 - Zombie processes, since a thread can never outlive its parent scope.
 - Dead processes, since exceptions will propagate to the parent thread.